Maattrraan: Box office

+Plagiarism allegations

 When Maattrraan was touted to be the first Indian film based on conjoined twins, it created a stir after two other films with the same concept – Chaarulatha and Iruvan, were launched later.
-It was reported to have shared the same storyline as Charulatha, but director K V Anand however denied the reports and said, "After reading such reports, I watched the original version (Charulatha was based on 2007 Thai movie Alone).
+It was reported to have shared the same storyline as Charulatha, but Anand denied the reports and said, "After reading such reports, I watched the original version (Charulatha was based on 2007 Thai movie Alone).
 There isn’t any connection between the two movies, except for the fact that the protagonists are conjoined twins."

 Later reports claimed that the film was inspired by another conjoined twins-themed American film Stuck on You, with the posters of both films also being described as similar to each other.
-Lead actor Suriya however denied this and said, "I have been seeing comments and links on social networking sites saying that Maattrraan is based on some world movie.
+Suriya denied this and said, "I have been seeing comments and links on social networking sites saying that Maattrraan is based on some world movie.
 Only after seeing those links, I came to know that such a film even exists!"

-The film was banned in the state of Karnataka due to tension between Karnataka and Tamil Nadu over the Kaveri River water dispute.